Rob Hutters MSc

 This 'blog' is an ongoing art project.

-They present a perfect image of whatever it is they're selling.
+Most websites present a perfect image of whatever it is they're selling.
 Travel blogs sell the illusion that travel brings freedom and growth.
 Fitness blogs sell the dream of being in control, your dream body, and by implication, your ideal sex life.
 Whatever it is you're looking at, it was designed to sell you on a desire.